VolkovLabs/volkovlabs-balena-app/README.md

 ## Introduction

-The Balena Application plugin for Grafana allows to display and manage devices using Balena Supervisor API.
+The Balena Application plugin for Grafana allows to display device information and manage services using Balena Supervisor API.

 ### Requirements